Salmon as food: Nutrition

 Raw wild salmon is 70% water, 20% protein, 6% fat, and contains no carbohydrates (table).
 In a 100 gram reference amount, raw salmon supplies 142 calories, and is a rich source (20% or more of the Daily Value, DV) of several B vitamins, especially vitamin B12 at 133% DV, selenium (52% DV), and phosphorus (29% DV).
 Dietary minerals in moderate content are copper (15% DV) and potassium (10% DV).

 Contaminants

 PCBs, metformin, and mercury are some of the pollutants found in wild salmon, caught close to wastewater treatment plants of major metropolitan areas in the United States’ Pacific Northwest.

+Allergy

+Salmon is a known allergen.
+A case has been described where a female physician, despite previously having no known allergy to salmon, had 3 instances of allergic reactions after eating salmon.

 Impact on wild populations

 Some environmental groups have advocated favoring certain salmon catches over others.

 Products

 Most Atlantic salmon available on the world market are farmed, whereas the majority of Pacific salmon are wild-caught.

 Canned salmon in the U.S. is usually wild from the Pacific Ocean, though some farmed salmon is available in cans.
 Smoked salmon is another preparation method, and can either be hot- or cold-smoked.
 Lox can refer either to cold-smoked salmon or to salmon cured in a brine solution (also called gravlax).
 Traditional canned salmon includes some skin (which is harmless) and bone (which adds calcium).
 Skinless and boneless canned salmon is also available.

 Raw salmon flesh may contain Anisakis nematodes, marine parasites that cause anisakiasis.
 Before the availability of refrigeration, Japan did not consume raw salmon.
 Salmon and salmon roe have only recently come into use in making sashimi (raw fish) and sushi, with the introduction of parasite-free Norwegian salmon in the late 1980s.